-What I want to do today is explain in a bit more detail the things you may not know about the remission diet.
+What I want to do today is explain in a bit more detail the things you may not know about the type 2 diabetes remission diet.
 I think it’s important to offer insight into the background behind it, your healthcare teams expectations and worries, and basically outline the pros and cons of such diets.

 The diet group saw 68 of the 149 patients achieve diabetes remission needing no diabetes medications.
 The patients who lost the most weight were more likely to induce diabetes remission.
 In fact, 86% of patients losing 15kg or more in body weight managed to put their diabetes into remission compared with 7% of those losing 5kg or less.